splunk-soar-connectors/.github/.github/CERTIFIED_V_UNCERTIFIED.md

 For a Certified app, the SOAR QA team tests every action exposed by the app against a working version of the product.

 ### Regular Regression Testing
-As part of the Certified app testing process, the SOAR QA team produces a Phantom Playbook that tests for app functionality.
+As part of the Certified app testing process, the SOAR QA team produces a SOAR Playbook that tests for app functionality.
 This test is in turn used to perform regular regression testing of all Certified SOAR Apps.